Quartararo approaches Sachsenring with caution - RFI

 "I'm looking forward to start riding here anyway.
 We have had good pace all season so far, so I'm happy with that, and I hope to be able to get a good result this weekend."

-Before fracturing his right arm last year Marquez had won six world titles including four straight.
+Before fracturing his right arm last year Marquez had won six MotoGP world titles including four straight.

-The 28-year-old Spaniard has struggled since his return this season and has had to watch the 22-year-old Querataro's steady rise to a position of dominance.
+The 28-year-old Spaniard has struggled since his return this season and has had to watch the 22-year-old Quartararo's steady rise to a position of dominance.

+However, the Spaniard may be sensing that the moment has come to make his presence felt again, not least because the German course lay-out will suit him.

+"I will have less or no physical limitation, because in the turns to the left, I do not feel any discomfort, unlike those on the right, but here there are only three on the right," said Marquez on Thursday, adding that he is now taking fewer antibiotics and feeling "better and better physically".

-Quartararo has won six GPs in three seasons in the elite category and with three this season now leads the championship while Marquez, after a string of crashes on his Honda, is 18th.
+Quartararo has won six GPs in three seasons in the elite category and, with three this season, leads the championship while Marquez, after a string of crashes on his Honda, is 18th.

-"Now we come to the Sachsenring where I have always enjoyed riding in the past," said Marquez on the Honda website.

-"This year of course we arrive in a different position, but hopefully the layout should allow us to be more competitive from the physical side."
+The Frenchman, though, also believes that Marquez may be on the road to recovery.

+"I think he will respond this weekend," said Quartararo.
+"It's the perfect time to make a comeback."

 - 'Calma!
 Calma!' -